Islam in Pakistan: Non-denominational

+Contemporary issues

 Blasphemy

 The Pakistan Penal Code, the main criminal code of Pakistan, punishes blasphemy (قانون توہین رسالت) against any recognized religion, providing penalties ranging from a fine to death.
-From 1967 to 2014, over 1,300 people have been accused of blasphemy, with Muslims constituting most of those accused.

 Pakistan inherited blasphemy laws enacted by British colonial authorities and made them more severe between 1980 and 1986, when a number of clauses were added by the military government of General Zia-ul Haq, in order to "Islamicise" the laws and deny the Muslim character of the Ahmadi minority.
-Before 1986, only 14 cases of blasphemy were reported.
 Parliament through the Second Amendment to the Constitution on 7 September 1974, under Prime Minister Zulfiqar Ali Bhutto, declared Ahmadi Muslims as non-Muslims.
 In 1986 it was supplemented by a new blasphemy provision also applied to Ahmadi Muslims (See Persecution of Ahmadis).
-Between 1987 and 2017 at least 1,500 people were charged with blasphemy and at least 75 people involved in accusations of blasphemy were killed in Pakistan according to the Center for Social Justice.

-Many people accused of blasphemy have been murdered before their trials were over, and prominent figures who opposed the blasphemy law have been assassinated.

-Since 1990, 62 people have been murdered following blasphemy allegations.
-According to one religious minority source, an accusation of blasphemy commonly exposes the accused, police, lawyers, and judges to harassment, threats, attacks and rioting.
-Critics complain that Pakistan's blasphemy laws are "overwhelmingly being used to persecute religious minorities and settle personal vendettas," but calls for change in blasphemy laws have been strongly resisted by Islamic parties - most prominently the Barelvi school of Islam.
-Many atheists in Pakistan have been lynched and imprisoned over unsubstantiated allegations of blasphemy.
-When the state initiated a full-fledged crackdown on atheism since 2017, it has become worse with secular bloggers being kidnapped and the government running advertisements urging people to identify blasphemers among them and the highest judges declaring such people to be terrorists.

-Cases under blasphemy law have also been registered against Muslims who have harassed non-Muslims.

 In 2020, the European Foundation for South Asian Studies (EFSAS) in a report entitled, Guilty until proven innocent: The sacrilegious nature of blasphemy laws Pakistan, recommended wide-ranging changes to Pakistan's laws and legal systems.